Cycling UK’s impact in Lanarkshire

 LEAP Project is a charity dedicated to helping older people stay independent and active.
 Through a partnership with Cycling UK’s Access Bikes programme, LEAP introduced cycling to its members, many of whom hadn’t cycled in years or lacked access to a bike.

-Lysanne Erlings, Learning & Leisure Coordinator at LEAP, led the initiative, organising weekly cycling classes that saw growing participation and enthusiasm.
+Lysanne Erlings, learning and leisure coordinator at LEAP, led the initiative, organising weekly cycling classes that saw growing participation and enthusiasm.
 She said:

 The programme had a significant impact on participants, improving their confidence and health.
 One man who hadn’t cycled in 55 years now rides between towns and plans to surprise his family by joining them on a cycling holiday in Ireland.
 Another participant, recovering from Long Covid, said cycling helped her regain her strength.